Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

         file_level=logging.DEBUG,       # Level of logs - If you think the log file it's too big use logging.INFO emoji=True,                     # On Windows we have a problem to print emoji.
 Set to false if you have a problem less=False                      # If you think that the logs are too much verborse set this to True ),
-    browser_settings=BrowserSettings(
-        browser=Browser.FIREFOX,        # Choose if you want to use Chrome or Firefox as browser show=False,                     # Show the browser during bet else headless mode do_screenshot=False,            # Do screenshot during the bet ),
     streamer_settings=StreamerSettings(
         make_predictions=True,          # If you want to Bet / Make prediction